jelmer/debcargo/README.md

  * Put `FIXME (hint)` strings where it can't detect full information, so user can provide an override/overlay or manually fix it.
  * Results in a lintian-clean Debian package in most cases.
+ * Packages can be cross-compiled by `sbuild` assuming the crate doesn't include anything that breaks it (such as arch-specific build.rs scripts).

 ## Dependencies